Teen Stress: Helping Your Child Manage Anxiety

 It can be thought of as the human body’s response to any situation that requires action or further attention.
 While stress is experienced by everyone at times, too much stress can have detrimental effects on physical and emotional health.

-Causes of stress for teens
+Causes of teen stress

 For teens, there may frequently be something new happening in their lives, and they may not have much control over various aspects of their lives.
 Often, teens and adolescents are told what they need to do by teachers, parents, coaches, and other authority figures, which can result in very little autonomy paired with many responsibilities.